Freeze Omar Khadr’s settlement funds, widow’s lawyer argues

 After securing their Utah judgment in 2015, the plaintiffs have always maintained they would seek to enforce it in Canada.
 But until recently, Mr. Khadr had few assets.
 Just before a legal time limit expired, on June 8, they did file a 10-page application with the Ontario Superior Court asking for an order that would have blocked any payment to Mr. Khadr by Ottawa.
 But no court date was set, and no order secured.

 In their arguments filed on Monday, the plaintiffs say Sgt.
-Speer was a medic, who was trying to help the injured Mr. Khadr.
+Speer was a medic who was trying to help the injured Mr. Khadr.
 Sgt.
 Speer was airlifted to an army hospital in Germany after the grenade sent “shrapnel into his temple through the front of his skull … lodging into his brain.”
-Ms. Speer, who stayed by his side until he died, and describes living without him evern since as “utter hell.”
-His children were just 3 and 1 at the time.
+Ms. Speer, who stayed by his side until he died, describes living without him ever since as “utter hell.”
+His children were 3 and 1 at the time.

-They say Mr. Khadr’s lawyer, Dennis Edney, was notified of their Utah court action, even requesting more time to prepare a defence.
+The plaintiffs say a lawyer for Mr. Khadr, Dennis Edney, was notified of their Utah court action, and even requested more time to prepare a defence.
 But in the end, Mr. Khadr’s lawyers were a no-show.

 The documents filed on Monday say the plaintiffs’ lawyers first heard about Mr. Khadr’s $10.5-million settlement in media reports on July 3, but they did not receive a response when they contacted Mr. Edney on two occasions.
-Lawyers for the government would only tell them the settlement was confidential, their filing reads.
+Lawyers for the government would tell them only that the settlement was confidential, their filing reads.

-Legal experts say that to get a judgment like this recognized in Canada, there are some technical questions of jurisdiction the court needs to address.
-But a judgment that offends Canadian “public policy” could also be tossed out.
+Legal experts say that to get a judgment such as this recognized in Canada, the court needs to address some technical questions of jurisdiction.
+But a judgment that offends Canadian public policy could also be tossed out.

 In the arguments, the plaintiffs assert that the Utah ruling does not offend Canadian public policy, citing Canada’s own Justice for Victims of Terrorism Act, passed by the Harper government in 2012, which allows for lawsuits by terrorism victims against governments, terrorists or their supporters.

-They also cite a recent Ontario Court of Appeal ruling siding with a group of American terrorism victims and their families seeking to enforce $1.7-billion (U.S.) in judgements against Iran in Canada after suing the Iranian government for sponsoring terrorist acts.
+They also cite a recent Ontario Court of Appeal ruling siding with a group of American terrorism victims and their families seeking to enforce $1.7-billion (U.S.) in judgments against Iran in Canada after suing the Iranian government for sponsoring terrorist acts.

-News of Mr. Khadr’s settlement provoked outrage from some in Canada, and was condemned as “disgusting” by new Conservative Party Leader Andrew Scheer.
+News of Mr. Khadr’s settlement provoked outrage in Canada, and was condemned as “disgusting” by new Conservative Party Leader Andrew Scheer.

-The Supreme Court of Canada ruled in 2010 that agents of the Canadian Security Intelligence Service “offended the most basic Canadian standards of detained youth suspects” when they participated in abusive U.S. interrogations of Mr. Khadr while he was imprisoned at Guantanamo Bay, Cuba.
+The Supreme Court of Canada ruled in 2010 that agents of the Canadian Security Intelligence Service “offended the most basic Canadian standards of detained youth suspects” when they participated in abusive U.S. interrogations of Mr. Khadr while he was imprisoned at Guantanamo Bay.

-Mr. Khadr faced sleep deprivation solitary confinement, and shackling in stressful positions during his decade at the notorious U.S. facility.
-He was only transferred to a Canadian jail from the notorious U.S. facility in Cuba after a plea deal before a U.S. military commission.
-He has since withdrawn the confessions he made about throwing the grenade that killed Sgt.
-Speer and injured Mr. Morris, and is challenging his U.S. conviction.
+Mr. Khadr faced sleep deprivation, solitary confinement and shackling in stressful positions during his decade at the notorious U.S. facility in Cuba.
+He was only transferred to a Canadian jail after a plea deal before a U.S. military commission.
+He has since withdrawn the confessions he made, and is challenging his U.S. conviction.

 He also launched a lawsuit against Ottawa for $20-million, claiming the federal government had violated his Charter rights.
-The lawsuit ended with last week’s $10.5-million payout and apology.
+The lawsuit ended with last week’s $10.5-million payout and an apology.

-Last week, Justice Minister Jody Wilson-Raybould Ottawa had little chance of winning the $20-million lawsuit, and she noted its legal fees had already cost $5-million and were rising.
+Justice Minister Jody Wilson-Raybould said last week Ottawa had little chance of winning the $20-million lawsuit, and she noted its legal fees had already cost $5-million and were rising.
 But she would not officially disclose the amount Mr. Khadr had received in his legal settlement.

-Speaking to reporters at Group of 20 meetings in Hamburg, Germany last week, Prime Minister Justin Trudeau defended the deal: “The Charter of Rights and Freedoms protects all Canadians, every one of us, even when it is uncomfortable.”Report Typo/Error
+Speaking to reporters at Group of 20 meetings in Hamburg, Germany, last week, Prime Minister Justin Trudeau defended the deal: “The Charter of Rights and Freedoms protects all Canadians, every one of us, even when it is uncomfortable.”Report Typo/Error

 Follow @jeffreybgrayon Twitter: